How to prepare for a Job Interview

 You may not be told straight away whether or not you have got the job.
 Other applicants may have to be interviewed or the interviewer may have to consult other people in the company before reaching a decision.
 On the other hand, you might be offered the job on the day of the interview.

 But don’t worry if you don’t get the first job you go to an interview for.
 The more interviews you do, the more relaxed you will become.
 And the more you prepare, the better impression you will make on the people you meet, and the more you will increase your chances of securing a job offer.
 To help you get into good habits before going to interviews, use our Interview Preparation Checklist:

-If you need extra advice when preparing for job interviews, why not come along to the Job Shop on Monday afternoon, 2.00pm to 3.30pm.
+If you need extra advice when preparing for job interviews, why not come along to the Job Shop on Wednesday afternoon, 2.00pm to 3.00pm (Online through Zoom – QR code is available on Noticeboard in the school).
 Prepare for your job interview with mock interviews and share your experiences and ideas with other students who are also looking for work in Dublin.
 Get organised and prepare for each interview you go to.
 Don’t leave it to luck.